Parents need to raise the bar when it comes to teaching kids about money, according to a new survey by finder.com.au.

-Not only are more Australian parents giving their kids free handouts, they are failing to teach young ones how to work for and save money, a new survey by comparison site finder.com.au has found.
+Not only are more Australian parents giving their kids free handouts, they are failing to teach young ones how to work for and save money, a survey conducted by comparison site finder.com.au last year has found.

 The survey of more than 1,000 Australian adults found that while almost 2 two in three Aussie kids (63 percent) are receiving pocket money – about 3.3 million kids aged up to 17 – only one in three of them (or about 1.09 million) actually have to do chores for their cash.

 The state of our nation’s personal finances could be set to get even worse, as many parents who had to work for their childhood allowance are choosing to forgo this valuable lesson in their own parenting.

 Only two in five (42 percent) adults who had to do chores for their pocket money are now instilling these values in their kids.